Champions (role-playing game): Setting

 Much of the game is set in Millennium City.
-After its destruction by Dr. Destroyer, Detroit was rebuilt using the newest technologies and renamed.
+After its destruction by Dr. Destroyer, Detroit was rebuilt and renamed.

 MMORPG

 A massively multiplayer online role-playing game based on the license was announced by Cryptic Studios, who had developed the popular City of Heroes and then reinvented Marvel Universe Online to Marvel Heroes.
 The game was released in September 2009.
 The game takes place in the established Champions universe and features classic Champions heroes and villains as NPCs.

 Flextiles game supplement

 Flextiles is a 1983 role-playing supplement for Champions.
 It is published by Hero.
-Craig Sheeley for Space Gamer. commented in a review that "...the Flextile concept is a good idea, but not at the price Flextiles sell for now.
+Craig Sheeley for Space Gamer commented in a review that "...the Flextile concept is a good idea, but not at the price Flextiles sell for now.
 Cut the cost [...] and they'd be much better."

 Reception

+Steve Perrin reviewed Champions for Different Worlds magazine and stated that "All in all, an excellent effort.
+If donning your colorful costume and flying out the window to fight crime in your never-ending battle for truth, justice, and the American Way is for you, buy this game."

 In the January 1982 edition of Ares, Eric Goldberg noted the "sketchy" design of the first edition, and yet believed that "in many ways, it is sufficient...
 What enables the designers to get away with this minimalist approach is an unswerving devotion to the philosophy and to the spirit of the superhero comic, which itself has never pretended to be terribly complex."

 In the April–May 1982 edition of White Dwarf, Dave Morris liked the first edition combat system, calling it "a good simulation of comic-book battles".
 But Morris questioned whether players would enjoy playing superheroes rather than more ordinary characters found in most other role-playing games.
 He gave the game an average rating of 7 out of 10, saying, "All the same, the occasional bout of world-saving might be enjoyable, and Champions is worth buying on this basis alone."

 Reviews for two editions of the game appeared in Dragon: